Economics

 Offered Either Fall or Spring; Lecture hours:3

 The course is focused on theory of finance and asset pricing.
 Topics include state pricing theory, capital asset pricing model, portfolio theory and risk aversion.
-Prerequisites: (ECON 202 or ECON 259) and MATH 216.
+Prerequisites: ECON 202 and (MATH 216 or MATH 227 or PSYC 215).

 ECON 308.
 Economics of Innovation.
 1 Credit.